Faster Algorithms for Sparse ILP and Hypergraph Multi-Packing/Multi-Cover Problems: Results on Sparse ILP Problems and the Related Work

-Finally, before we will finish Subsection \ref{standard_ILP_subs}, let us consider ILP problems in the form \ref{standard_form} with multiplicities.

-Using the basic dynamic programming scheme from \cite{SteinitzILP}, combined with a linear-time algorithm for the $(\min,+)$-convolution (see, for example, \cite[Theorem~7]{OnCanonicalProblems_Grib}, \cite{StructuredMinPlus} or \cite{KnapsackSubsetSum_SmallItems}), it is easy to prove the following proposition. \begin{proposition} The problem \ref{OptProb} in the form \ref{standard_form} with multiplicities can be solved by an algorithm with the arithmetic complexity bound where $\Delta := \Delta(A)$ and $\chi$ is a value of the $l_1$-proximity bound.
-That is where $x^*$ and $z^*$ are optimal solutions of the LP relaxation and of the original ILP, respectively. \end{proposition}
+Finally, before we will finish the current section, let us consider ILP problems in the form \ref{standard_form} with box constraints.
+Using the basic dynamic programming scheme from \cite{SteinitzILP}, combined with a linear-time algorithm for the $(\min,+)$-convolution (see, for example, \cite[Theorem~7]{OnCanonicalProblems_Grib}, \cite{StructuredMinPlus} or \cite{KnapsackSubsetSum_SmallItems}), it is easy to prove the following proposition. \begin{proposition} The problem \ref{OptProb} in the form \ref{standard_form} with box constraints can be solved by an algorithm with the arithmetic complexity bound where $\chi$ is a value of the $l_1$-proximity bound.
+That is where $x^*$ and $z^*$ are optimal solutions of the LP relaxation and of the original ILP, respectively. \end{proposition} Different bounds on $\chi$ give different algorithms, based on Proposition \ref{fixed_k_ILP_compl_chi_th}.
+The paper \cite{SteinitzILP} of Eisenbrand \& Weismantel gives $ \chi \leq k \cdot \bigl(2k \cdot \|A\|_{\max} + 1\bigr)^k $.
+The paper \cite{ProximityViaSparsity}, due to Lee, Paat et al., gives $ \chi \leq (2k + 1)^k \cdot \Delta $.
+Recent result of Lee, Paat et al. \cite{ModularDiffColumns} states that